Contributing to PUDL#

 Even if you feel like you have a basic question, we want you to feel comfortable asking for help in public – we (Catalyst) only recently came to this data work from being activists and policy wonks – so it’s easy for us to remember when it all seemed frustrating and alien!
 Sometimes it still does.
 We want people to use the software and data to do good things in the world.
 We want you to be able to access it.
 Using a public forum also enables the community of users to help each other!

-Don’t hesitate to open an issue with a feature request, a pointer to energy data that needs liberating, or a reference to documentation that’s out of date, unclear, or missing.
+Don’t hesitate to post a discussion with a feature request, a pointer to energy data that needs liberating, or a reference to documentation that’s out of date, unclear, or missing.
 Understanding how people are using the software, and how they would like to be using the software, is very valuable and will help us make it more useful and usable.